Nebraska women's basketball team suffers gut-wrenching loss at Michigan State

-The Nebraska women’s basketball team suffered a gut-wrenching loss on Tuesday against Michigan State, both for how the Spartans forced overtime and how the loss halted some of the momentum the Huskers had built over the past two months.
+The Nebraska women’s basketball team stumbled against Michigan State on Tuesday, a gut-wrenching loss both for how the Spartans forced overtime and how the loss halted some of the momentum the Huskers have built over the past two months.

 Michigan State led the entire overtime period.

 Nebraska (11-2, 1-1 Big Ten) saw its six-game winning streak come to an end.
-It’s difficult to win on the road in the Big Ten for the good but not great teams like Nebraska, and the Huskers let a great chance slip away against a Michigan State team that hadn’t had a great start to the season and was missing two starters due to injury.
-And this was Nebraska’s only regular season game against Michigan State this season.
+It’s difficult to win on the road in the Big Ten for the good-but not-great teams like Nebraska, and the Huskers let a great chance slip away against a Michigan State team that has turned in a lackluster start to the season and was missing two starters due to injury on Tuesday.
+And this was Nebraska’s only regular-season game against Michigan State this season.

 Nia Clouden led Michigan State (8-5, 1-1) with 16 points.
 Senior point guard Taryn McCutcheon added 15 points, with all of her scoring coming after halftime.